1FIL0/Market-Engine-Shell-Network/README.md

 ## Overview

-This repo contains various build systems and configurations for Market Engine, all done in BASH.
-In order to use this system, you must use either linux + bash or windows + MSYS2
+This repo contains various build systems and configuration scripts for the Market Engine Client and API. all done in BASH.
+In order to use this system, you must use either Linux + BASH or Windows + MSYS2

 ## Website